thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 ### Method of moments

-Instead of doing this by hand we can also set a target and have the computer figure out the corresponding parameter values.
+Instead of doing this by hand we can also set a target and have an optimiser find the corresponding parameter values.
 In order to do that we need to define targets, and set up an optimisation problem.

 Our targets are:

 - Mean of `W_real = 0.7`
 - Standard deviation of `Pi = 0.01`

-Now for the optimisation problem we use the L-BFGS algorithm implemented in `Optim.jl`.
+For the optimisation problem we use the L-BFGS algorithm implemented in `Optim.jl`.
 This optimisation algorithm is very efficient and gradient based.
 Note that all model outputs are differentiable with respect to the parameters using automatic and implicit differentiation.

 The package provides functions specialised for the use with gradient based code (e.g. gradient-based optimisers or samplers).
 For model statistics we can use `get_statistics` to get the mean of real wages and the standard deviation of inflation like this: